Aims and scope

 Assignment of papers

-The Executive Editor assigns submissions to individual Associate Editors taking into account their current editorial load and according to their expertise, which is typically wider than the Editorial Area under their purview.
+The Editor-in-Chief assigns papers to Area Editors, who in turn assign submissions to individual Associate Editors taking into account their current editorial load and according to their expertise.

 Reject decisions may be appealed by writing to the Editor-in-Chief.